RichardVerbraak/Notes/Styling_Guidelines.md

 #### Floor fade

-A floor fade is if you're planning to add text to the bottom of the image because a floor fade is just overlaying the bottom of the image with some color instead of the entire background.
+A floor fade is if you're planning to add text to the bottom of the image because a floor fade is just overlaying the bottom of the image with some a dark color instead of the entire background.

 ======================================================

 ### Drawing attention to the background

 Adding animations like scaling the image with ease-in ease-out transformations.

+## Icons

+Icons can quickly guide your users to where they want to be.

+They can also help your users identify what it is they're reading about.

+Icons are really useful in navigations (dropdown lists etc.) and links or used in cards with descriptions.

+### General tips on Icons

+1. Icons should be recognizable.

+2. Label your icons to avoid confusion.

+3. Icons should not take the center stage, they are a supporting role.

+4. Use SVGs whenever possible instead of a static image.
+SVGs are scaleable in terms of quality.

+## Whitespace

+Whitespace allows your design to "breathe".

+Little whitespace is unreadable and doesn't separate content as nicely.

+Too much whitespace and the user won't know the relationship between one part of content and another.